Royal Edward Towns (February 10, 1899–July 23, 1990) was one of the first African American firefighters in Oakland . He was born in Oakland in 1899.

 He joined the OFD in 1927 and was assigned to Engine Company No. 22, a segregated firehouse in West Oakland.
-The station was located at 3320 Magnolia Street.
-He helped train many other black applicants to pass the test, and was scoutmaster for a Boy Scout troop that included Sam Golden, who went on to become the first African American fire chief in Oakland.
+The station is located at 3320 Magnolia Street.
+He helped train many other black applicants to pass the test and was a scoutmaster for a Boy Scout troop that included Sam Golden, who became the first African American fire chief in Oakland.

 Royal Towns was the 11th black Oakland fireman when he was hired in 1927.
-The 12th wasn’t hired for another 15 years.
+They didn’t employ the 12th for another 15 years.

 In 1971 there were only 35 black firemen.

 Towns became the first to be promoted in the OFD.
 He became a chief operator in 1941 and retired as a lieutenant in 1962.